ligeng0197/starter-hugo-academic/content/authors/admin/_index.md

     - course: Bsc in Computer Science
       institution: Harbin Institute of Technology
       year: ""
-email: 21S003022@stu.hit.edu.cn
+email: ligeng@stu.hit.edu.cn
 superuser: true
 highlight_name: true
 ---
-Geng Li is a postgraduate student at Harbin Institute of Technology(HIT), Massive Data Computing(MDC) Lab.
-His research interests include federal learning, few-shot learning and meta-learning.
-He has two works focusing on federal learning and meta-learning published already at arxiv.
-One is accepted by WISE 2022, the other is under review of TKDE.
+Geng Li is a postgraduate student at {{< staticref "https://www.hit.edu.cn/" "newtab" >}}Harbin Institute of Technology(HIT){{< /staticref >}}, {{< staticref "http://db.hit.edu.cn/" "newtab" >}}Massive Data Computing(MDC) Lab{{< /staticref >}}.
+His research interests include few-shot learning, meta-learning, AutoML.
+He has two finished works focusing on meta-learning and AutoML, one is accepted by WISE 2022, the other is under review of TKDE(after first rebuttal).
+Two works are in progress, one work about architecture-specific meta-learning is in schedule for CVPR 2023, the Other work about meta-learning for Database Knobs Auto-tune is in schedule for ICDE 2023.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_ligeng.pdf" "newtab" >}}resume{{< /staticref >}}.